SynapseWeb/PyReconstruct/readme.md

 This script will download and save dependencies in an `env` directory in the root of the repository.
 It will not save files anywhere else on your machine.

-1. Open the repository through Windows Explorer
+1. Open the PyReconstruct repository through Windows Explorer.
+(This is the location you entered for *local path* when cloning the repository.
+If you don't remember where this is, in the GitHub Desktop app, there is a "Show in Explorer" button in the middle of the window.)
-2. Find and open the `windows` directory.
+2. Open the `windows` subdirectory.
 3. Double-click on `install.bat`.
 4. A console window will open and downloading will start automatically.
 5. Wait until dependencies have been installed.
 (This might take several minutes.)